andriesfilmer/gtd/cheatsheets/mailserver/nice-to-know.md

 # Nice to know for Postfix

+## Transport to other mailserver

+You can set in the transport file /etc/postfix/transport a line like this:

+    * smtp:[new_server_dns_or_ip]

+Then do:

+    postmap /etc/postfix/transport

+Then do postfix reload to load changes.

+Then flush the queue with:

+    postqueue -f

+If instead of setting * you set a domain name, only mails to this domain will be redirected to the new server.

 ## Deliver e-mail to an alternate address

 ### Find the mail ID in postfix